Scopists are freelancers who work on court cases behind the scenes. They trancribe the legal…

 A scopist who scopes 500 pages per week at $1.25 per page will take approximately 22 hours to earn $625.

 A scopist who scopes 2,000 pages per month at $1.25 per page will take approximately 87 hours to earn $2,500.00.

 Scopists can earn more than this and less than this.
 They’ll earn less by not having enough work or by scoping pages slower than the average rate.
 They will earn more primarily by working on expedited transcripts when such transcripts are available.
 Some scopists also charge more for scoping video depositions.

 There is also a type of scoping called spot checking, where the court reporter wants you to scope the entire transcript but listen to the audio only in the spots they have marked.
 Spot checking requires a solid ability to read steno.

 Scopists charge the same rates no matter where they are located.
-You can see the average rates scopists charge for all of the above types of transcripts here.
+You’ll find average scopist rates here.